Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 ## ParkingLot by Rocheeva

-The project ParkingLot preforms various pre-processing techniques on an image such grey-scaling and blurring to reduce noise to improve the accuracy of the object detection to identify if vehicles are present or not in the designated parking spaces.
+The project ParkingLot preforms various pre-processing techniques on an image such as grey-scaling and blurring to reduce noise, to improve the accuracy of the object detection and to identify if vehicles are present or not in the designated parking spaces.
 The programme overlays the designated parking spaces onto the video, initialising them as available or occupied depending on the presence of cars.
 The code can identify when a car is present in a location by analyzing the average pixel